Glenn Stok

 The Vietnam War lasted from 1959 to 1975. / Photo by Ann.
 Unsplash License

-In the late 1960s, the government ran a lottery to avoid the draft.
+A lottery conducted by the Selective Service System in 1969 helped some people avoid military service.
 Millions of the men eligible for the draft during the Vietnam War were deferred by being in college.

 To be in the lottery, I had to drop my college deferment.
 Then, if I lost the lottery, I would have been drafted.
 But winning meant I'd be free of future drafts for life.

 It's emotionally revealing when we consider the impact of our choices in life.
-In this reflection, I explore how I felt about my decision years later.
+This reflection explores how I felt about my decision years later.

 The Vietnam War is stuck in my brain.